huggingface/hub-docs/docs/api-inference/tasks/audio-classification.md

 ## Audio Classification

 Audio classification is the task of assigning a label or class to a given audio.

+Example applications:
-It can be used for recognizing which command a user is giving or the emotion of a statement, as well as identifying a speaker.
+* Recognizing which command a user is giving
+* Identifying a speaker
+* Detecting the genre of a song

 <Tip>